Bitterns

 Ardeidae

-The Least Bittern is seen most often in the south-eastern parts of North America.
-Because of its small size, it is more likely to be heard than seen, whereas the American Bittern can be found all over the continent, except in the tundra and far North.
+The Least Bittern is most often seen in the southeastern areas of North America.
+Because of its small size, it is more likely to be heard than seen, whereas the American Bittern can be found all over the continent except in the tundra and far North.

-Click on the bird names listed below to see pictures of the
+Click on the bird images or names to see pictures of the Bitterns seen in North America

 Classic Collection of North American Birds